Essentials of Speechwriting Leuven 2019

 - Tips for managing your speakers

-Participating in The Essentials of Speechwriting also plugs you into the UK Speechwriters’ Guild, a unique community of speechwriting professionals that offers you ongoing support and advice.
+Participating in The Essentials of Speechwriting also plugs you into the UK Speechwriters’ Guild and its sister organisation the European Speechwriter Network, a unique community of speechwriting professionals that offers you ongoing support and advice.

-Alan Barker is Managing Director of Kairos Training Limited.
-He regularly delivers workshops and coaching on speechwriting to a wide range of organisations, including the European Commission, ICAEW and The Natural History Museum, London.
-Alan is the author of fifteen books, including:
+He regularly delivers workshops and coaching on speechwriting to a wide range of organisations, including the European Commission, the London Assembly and the British Science Association.